 Go to Where's My Refund? to track your federal refund.
 Where's My Refund? will usually have information about the refund six to eight weeks after filing a paper return.
 Check weekly for any updates to your refund information.

-If you were present in the U.S. in 2017, you will need to file a tax return for that year.
-Depending on your status as a resident or nonresident, you can use Foreign National Tax Resource (FNTR) to file your 2017 federal tax forms.
+If you were present in the U.S. in 2018, you will need to file a tax return for that year.
+Depending on your status as a resident or nonresident, you may be able to use Sprintax for the three prior year.